ipspace/netlab/docs/module/evpn.md

 | VyOS               | ✅  | ✅  | ✅  | ✅  | ✅  |

 **Notes:**
-* FRR implement is a control-plane-only implementation that can be used as a route reflector.
+* FRR implementation is a control-plane-only implementation that can be used as a route reflector.
 It enables EVPN over IPv4 and/or IPv6 on configured type(s) of BGP sessions.
 It's expected that the other end of the session won't negotiate EVPN or IPv4 AF.

 ## Parameters

-EVPN module supports these global/node parameters:
+EVPN module supports these default/global/node parameters:

-* **evpn.session**: A list of BGP session types on which the EVPN address family is enabled (default: `ibgp`)
+* **evpn.session** (global or node parameter): A list of BGP session types on which the EVPN address family is enabled (default: `ibgp`)
-* **evpn.use_ibgp**: Nokia-only parameter that selects IBGP-over-EBGP (when set to `true`, default behavior) or EBGP-only (when set to `false`) design.
-Setting this parameter on Nokia devices also disables IBGP IPv4/IPv6 address family.
+* **evpn.start_transit_vni** (system default parameter) -- the first symmetric IRB transit VNI

+### VLAN-Based Service Parameters

-Other EVPN-related parameters are set on **vlans** dictionary.
+EVPN-related VLAN parameters are set on **vlans** dictionary.
 You can set the following parameters for every VLAN using VLAN-Based Service:

 * **evpn.evi**: EVPN Instance identifier.
-Default: `vlan-id`.
 * **evpn.rd**: EVPN Instance route distinguisher (not checked at the moment).
-Default: `router-id:vlan-id`
+Default:
 * **evpn.import** and **evpn.export**: Import and export route targets (not checked at the moment).
-Default: `bgp-as:vlan-id`

-The default EVI/RD/RT values are set for [VXLAN-enabled VLANs](vxlan.md#selecting-vxlan-enabled-vlans).
+EVPN configuration module sets the following default EVI/RD/RT values for [VXLAN-enabled VLANs](vxlan.md#selecting-vxlan-enabled-vlans):

+* **evpn.evi**: `vlan-id`
+* **evpn.rd**: `router-id:vlan-id` (according to Section 7.9 of RFC 7432)
+* **evpn.import** and **evpn.export**: `bgp-as:vlan-id` (according to Section 7.10 of RFC 7432 and Section 5.1.2.1 of RFC 8365)

+### VLAN-Aware Bundle Service

 VLAN-Aware Bundle Service uses VRF configuration (and thus requires [VRF configuration module](vrf.md)).
 All VLANs belonging to a single VRF are configured as a VLAN bundle.
 [RD and RT values assigned by VRF module](vrf.md#rd-and-rt-values) are used to configure the VLAN bundle; you can set **evpn.evi** VRF parameter to set the EVPN Instance identifier.

 The default value of VRF EVPN Instance identifier is the VLAN ID of the first VLAN in that VRF.

+### Integrated Routing and Bridging

+IRB is configured whenever EVPN-enabled VLANs in a VRF contain IPv4 or IPv6 addresses:

+* Asymmetric IRB requires no extra parameters[^NS]
+* Symmetric IRB needs a transit VNI that has to be set with the **evpn.transit_vni** parameter.
+That parameter could be set to an integer value or to *True* in which case the EVPN configuration module assigns a VNI to the VRF.

+[^NS]: Asymmetric IRB is not supported at the moment